adonisyuan/react-native-/README.md

 ![flow config](./images/flowconfig.png)

-And in every JS file we want flow to type check, we add /* flow */ at the top of the file:
+And in every JS file we want flow to type check, we add /* @flow */ at the top of the file:
 ![flow check](./images/flow_check.png)

 After that, flow will check our js code automatically, if not, restart Atom.